 The Townsend School of Music is committed to developing musicians with the highest level of musicianship and artistry.
 Within the keyboard area, students experience a multitude of opportunities in both solo and collaborative experience at the undergraduate and graduate level.
 The School embraces the ideal of student-faculty engagement by structuring small classes which reinforce personal interaction.
-Classes focusing on piano skills, pedagogy, literature, sight-reading and ear training are part of the core curriculum in the keyboard area.
+Classes focusing on keyboard skills, pedagogy, literature, sight-reading and ear training are part of the core curriculum in the keyboard area.
 Students receive private instruction from an esteemed artist faculty and have the opportunity to gain extensive performing experience through regular music school recitals, studio classes, chamber concerts, and degree recitals.

-- Bachelor of Music (Performance or Education)
+- Bachelor of Music Education

 - Bachelor of Arts in Music

 - Bachelor of Music with Elective Studies in an Outside Field

 - Master of Music (Performance, Collaborative Piano, Church Music and Choral Conducting)

 Dr. Ian Altman, Associate Professor of Piano

 Dr. Timothy McReynolds, Associate Professor of Collaborative Piano